Shape of the universe: Universe with zero curvature

 In a universe with zero curvature, the local geometry is flat.
 The most familiar such global structure is that of Euclidean space, which is infinite in extent.
-Flat universes that are finite in extent include the torus and Klein bottle.
-Moreover, in three dimensions, there are 10 finite closed flat 3-manifolds, of which 6 are orientable and 4 are non-orientable.
-These are the Bieberbach manifolds.
-The most familiar is the aforementioned 3-torus universe.
+Unusual topology like the 3-torus universe allow flat universes that are finite.

 In the absence of dark energy, a flat universe expands forever but at a continually decelerating rate, with expansion asymptotically approaching zero.
 With dark energy, the expansion rate of the universe initially slows down, due to the effect of gravity, but eventually increases.
 The ultimate fate of the universe is the same as that of an open universe in the sense that space will continue expanding forever.

 A flat universe can have zero total energy.

 Universe with positive curvature

 A positively curved universe is described by elliptic geometry, and can be thought of as a three-dimensional hypersphere, or some other spherical 3-manifold (such as the Poincaré dodecahedral space), all of which are quotients of the 3-sphere.

 Poincaré dodecahedral space is a positively curved space, colloquially described as "soccerball-shaped", as it is the quotient of the 3-sphere by the binary icosahedral group, which is very close to icosahedral symmetry, the symmetry of a soccer ball.
 This was proposed by Jean-Pierre Luminet and colleagues in 2003 and an optimal orientation on the sky for the model was estimated in 2008.